 When you see a doctor or go to a hospital for help with a medical issue, you trust that your doctor will have the skill to care for you properly.

 Unfortunately, sometimes physicians and other healthcare providers fall short of required standards of care.
-The attorneys at De Caro & Kaplen, LLP provide compassionate legal counsel to medical malpractice victims and their families—and we’ve been doing it for over 35 years.
+The attorneys at De Caro & Kaplen, LLP provide compassionate legal counsel to medical malpractice victims and their families—and we’ve been doing it for over 40 years.

-Medical malpractice is complex, and can happen across all specialties and settings.
+Medical malpractice is complex, and can happen across all specialities and settings.
 Over the last three decades, De Caro & Kaplen, LLP has successfully handled cases ranging from misdiagnosis to poor surgical and hospital care.
 Contact us if you believe your situation involves:

 According to the Journal of Patient Safety, 440,000 patients die each year as a result of preventable medical errors.
 The sad truth is, many will never receive adequate compensation for their injuries.

 When you hire the firm of De Caro & Kaplen, LLP to represent you in your medical malpractice case, you can rest assured we have the knowledge, education, and real-world experience to get the job done right.
-A few facts about us:

-- Partners Shana De Caro and Michael Kaplen each have spent over 35 years in the area of medical malpractice litigation.
+- Partners Shana De Caro and Michael Kaplen each have spent over 40 years in the area of medical malpractice litigation.

 - Michael is board-certified* in the area of medical malpractice by the American Board of Professional Liability Attorneys and serves on their board of directors.

 - Michael has taught courses in medical malpractice as well as trial practice techniques at St. John’s University School of Law.

 - Shana and Michael have been invited to lecture at hospitals and to patient groups about medical malpractice issues.
 Both have served as members of the New York State Supreme Court medical malpractice review panels.